 G. David Garson: Biographical Sketch

-G. David Garson is full professor in the Department of Public Administration, School of Public and International Affairs, North Carolina State University, where he teaches courses on advanced research methodology.
-He is founder of the Social Science Computer Review, which he founded in 1982, and is on the editorial board of five other journals.
+G. David Garson is a full professor in the Department of Public Administration, School of Public and International Affairs, North Carolina State University, where he teaches courses on advanced research methodology.
+He was the founder and longtime editor of the Social Science Computer Review and is on the editorial board of four other journals.